fl3a/drush_nagios/README.md

 - every project that implements `hook_requirements()`

 Like in check-updates, this command has a `--ignore` option for ignoring requirements/facilities too with the same behaviour as above.

+Ignored requirements does not affect the exit status but they got listed with their severity.

+### Exit status

+- 0 = Everythings is OK
+- 1 = Requirement warning
+- 2 = Requirement error

 ## Requirements